 The economist Hernando De Soto’s book “The Mystery of Capital” notes that the ownership of property with clear title is the single differentiating factor in economic development: advanced, wealthy countries have mechanisms to deed property with clear title; poorer countries often do not.

-Here is an outline of how the title insurance process works in the United States in regards to final title policies, as well as an explanation of how the new CFPB rules affect this process:
+Here is an outline of how the title insurance process works in the United States in regard to final title policies, as well as an explanation of how the new CFPB rules affect this process:

 The title insurance policy is normally delivered to the new owner a few weeks after a sale is closed.
 It is the job of the title agent to first ensure that the title to the property is cleared, closed and recorded before the insurance policy is sent out to the new homeowner.
 At this point, the agent updates the title commitment, which is then submitted as the ‘final policy’.
 In the industry, the title insurance policy is referred to as a ‘final title policy’ or simply a ‘final policy’.

-Because the transaction has already closed, there is less pressure to complete the final policy quickly; agents may instead be focused on customers whose transactions are still in process, and or on other transactions with pressing deadlines.
+Because the transaction has already closed, there is less pressure to complete the final policy quickly; agents may instead be focused on customers whose transactions are still in process, or on other transactions with pressing deadlines.
 As a result, delays in completing the final policies, sometimes for months, have been common.

 The Recent Change: